 eClinicalWorks helps physicians focus on their patients by offering a hand in organizing their administrative records.
 The company provides cloud-based medical software that manages medical documents, also known as electronic health records.
 It serves both small and mid-sized health care practitioners and large practice groups, such as Houston's

 .
 The eClinicalWorks client roster includes more than 115,000 physicians, some 70,000 facilities, and more than 850,000 medical professionals throughout the US.
 The company provides software for primary care practices and most medical specialties.
 It is owned by its executives and employees.

-From its base in Westborough, Massachusetts, eClinicalWorks runs offices in Chicago, New York, California, and Georgia.
+From its base in Westborough, Massachusetts, eClinicalWorks has offices in Chicago, New York, California, Georgia, and Texas.
 It also has IT support operations in India.

-With 8 million people using the company's electronic patient portal, eClinicalWorks decided to launch a new product in 2013.
-Healow, which stands for Health & Online Wellness, began with a mobile app that connects patients to their own electronic health record.
-It also allows them to send messages to their doctor, request medication refills, and view lab results.
-Later that year Healow began offering home monitoring tools, a website for patients to find doctors and schedule appointments, and software for patients checking in at doctors' offices.
-Altogether eClinicalWorks spent $75 million on developing Healow.
+With 8 million people using the company's electronic patient portal, eClinicalWorks launched Healow, which stands for Health & Online Wellness.
+A mobile app that connects patients to their own electronic health record, it also allows them to send messages to their doctors, request medication refills, and view lab results.
+Healow also offers home monitoring tools, a website for patients to find doctors and schedule appointments, and software for patients checking in at doctors' offices.
+Altogether eClinicalWorks spent $75 million to develop Healow.